-Complete planning before prototyping, and make sure your testing is complete before putting final element in place.
+Complete planning before prototyping and make sure your testing is complete before putting the final element in place.
 That way, you'll feel more confident about completing projects on schedule and the results will be more impressive as well.

 In website design, the principle "less is more" should guide everything you do.
 Think about your own web usage.
 Have you ever appreciated complex language, clicking through 3-4 portals to reach payment pages, or having to open multiple tabs to access the information you need?
 Probably not.